jlelse/kis3/README.md

 `format`: the format to represent the data, default is `plain` for a simple plain text list, `json` for a JSON response or `chart` for a chart generated with ChartJS in the browser

-## Daily email reports
+## Daily reports

-KISSS has a feature that can send you daily email reports.
-It basically requests the statistics and sends the response via email.
+KISSS has a feature that can send you daily reports.
+It basically requests the statistics and sends the response via your preferred communication channel (mail or Telegram).
 You can configure it by adding report configurations to the configuration file:

 ```json
 {